 On the long-distance hiking trail

 I tried to catch up what I missed the day before on Thursday13th June.
-I hiked fast through the White Carpathians brushing many memories from different previous hikes.
-Before noon I came toE8 route, popular Slovakian long-distance hike (Trail of the Slovakian Uprising Heroes).
+I hiked fast through the White Carpathians brushing memories of many previous hikes.
+Before noon I came toE8 route, popular Slovakian long-distance hike – Trail of the Slovakian Uprising Heroes.
+Along with Polish Główny Szlak Beskidzki these two are the only long-distance hiking trails in real use throughout the whole Carpathians.
 On the highest hill of the White Carpathians – Velká Javořina (975 m) I paid tribute to Czech ecologist Josef Vavroušek, who died along with his daughter under avalanche in the High Tatras.

 I tried to get a windy spot on a meadow near Lopeník but mosquitos found me again increasing my sleep deficit.